Stacks

-We live in arguably, the most data rich period in the history of world.
-While extraordinary progress has been made since the Enlightenment, it seems that recently, so much content is begin generated, that we are lost in our ability to absorb and apply it meaningfully.
-There is simply too much noise and not enough signal.
+We are living in the most data rich period in the history of the world.
+While extraordinary human progress has been made since the Enlightenment, it seems that recently so much information is being generated that we are lost in our ability to absorb and apply it meaningfully.
+In the search for Wisdom and Truth, there is simply too much noise and not enough signal.

 Mashup paintings